NEED a VISA ?

 More than 12 weeks study: Student visa required.
 You get it through London.
-It takes about 10 days..about.
-(They are good.)
+It takes about 10 days...about.
+(They are very efficient.)

-More than 14 weeks: You can work 20 hours per week (on a full-time course)
+More than 14 weeks study: You can work 20 hours per week (on a full-time course)

-Work Holiday Visa: French passport holders and other European nationalities can get this visa - but not Swiss.
+Work Holiday Visa: French passport holders and other listed European nationalities can get this visa (Not available to Swiss)

 Site en français